Financial-Times/dotcom-page-kit/packages/anvil-plugin-bower-resolve/readme.md

 ## Scope

 This plugin adds several properties to Webpack's [resolve configuration] instructing it to look for modules within the `bower_components` directory and use the `bower.json` manifest file if present.

 This plugin also adds the [bower-resolve-webpack-plugin].

-Bower dependencies will be favoured over dependencies installed with npm.
+_Please note: Bower dependencies will be favoured over dependencies installed with npm._

 [resolve configuration]: https://webpack.js.org/configuration/resolve/
 [bower-resolve-webpack-plugin]: https://www.npmjs.com/package/bower-resolve-webpack-plugin